 - A high school graduate or GED holder

-- A valid driver’s license with a good driving record
+- A valid driver’s license with a good driving record (for field staff positions)

 - Successfully pass background, sex offender and FBI fingerprint checks